spences10/blog.scottspence.me/src/pages/2018/2018-12-31-react-context-api-with-gatsby/index.md

 on two projects now as I was getting `createContext` is not a function errors until I did this.

-So lets go through one of my favourites right now and add theming support to a gatsby site and use the React context API.
+So let's go through one of my favourites right now and add theming support to a gatsby site and use the React context API.

 How I did this without the React Context API was add the